-Wishing everyone a fantastic week ahead!
+Wishing everyone a fantastic week ahead.

-A trio of leopard images to start the week.
-I hope you enjoying, and wishing you a fantastic week ahead.
+I hope you enjoy my selections, and wishing you a wonderful week ahead.

-Wishing everyone a wonderful week ahead!
+Wishing everyone a fantastic week ahead.